crazii/SBEMU/README.txt

         this option Conflicts with /MCOM=[1/2/3/4]; errors will be generated if there is a conflict.

 /VMSF:  Set VMPU Soundfont2 file, if the file path is a relative path, it is relative to the location of SBEMU.EXE, NOT current working directory.
-        ONLY effective if /VMPU is enabled.
+        ONLY effective if /VMPU is enabled. the default value is "sbemusf.sf2" a fast & easy setup would be put a soundfont2 file in the SBEMU folder, and rename it to sbemusf.sf2, and run SBEMU with /vmpu option

 5. Trouble Shooting